deva666/Peko/README.md

 }
 ```

 You can also show your own implementation of Permission Rationale to the user.
+This can be your Dialog, a fragment, or any other UI component.
 Just implement the interface `PermissionRationale`.
 If `true` is returned from suspend function `shouldRequestAfterRationaleShownAsync`, permissions will be asked for again, otherwise the request completes and returns the current permission result.

 ## License